fortytwoservices/public-docs.fortytwo.io/docs/Security Posture Portal/05_enterpriseapps.md

 | Security Posture Admin    | Currently same as Security Posture Operator, but in the future, more administrative tasks will be available to this role.
 Give youself this role.     |
 | Security Posture Reader    | Provides a read only access to the security posture feature in the portal     |

-## Amesto Fortytwo - Security Posture Polic Engine app
+## Fortytwo - Security Posture Polic Engine app

 This is the primary application responsible for retrieving and processing all configuration data.
 It interacts with the following systems through the Microsoft Graph API, utilizing **READ** permissions.